amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

     ...
 </pre>

 Now, look at the service.yaml file.
 We need to have CodeBuild output all the parameters so CloudFormation can take them in as inputs.
-The parameters in service.yaml are: <br \>
+The parameters in service.yaml are:

 <pre>
 Tag: